Two treks, one loop.

 - +350 m / -580 m

 The first sunrise.
 We leave Ghorepani around 04:30 with headtorches for the 45-minute climb to the Poon Hill viewing tower at 3,210 metres.
 On a clear morning the panorama is one of the great Himalayan views: Dhaulagiri to the west, the whole Annapurna wall in front, and Machhapuchhre off to the right, all lit up as the sun lifts.
-This is the wide, classic photograph that draws people to Ghorepani.
+This is the wide, classic photograph that draws people to Ghorepani, and it comes on Day 2 rather than as a separate side trip.

-Back down to Ghorepani for breakfast, then we cross toward the Mardi side.
-The trail climbs over Deurali and drops through more rhododendron forest to Tadapani at 2,630 metres, a small cluster of lodges in a forest clearing with Annapurna South filling the view to the north.
+Back down to Ghorepani for breakfast, then we continue over the ridge and through more rhododendron forest to Tadapani at 2,630 metres, a small cluster of lodges in a forest clearing with Annapurna South filling the view to the north.

 - Drive